Joe Lea: Bognor Regis Town

 After a successful trial, Lea signed for newly promoted National League South club Bognor Regis Town in July 2017.

 Gosport Borough

 Lea signed for Gosport Borough on 18 January 2018.

+Coaching career

+In April 2022, Lea and his former teammate at Gosport Borough, Pat Suraci, were appointed co-managers at Petersfield Town.
+In January 2023, having retained his registration as a player at Petersfield, Lea announced his retirement in order to focus on his coaching career.

+In May 2023, Lea and Suraci returned to Gosport as co-managers.
+They left the club in January 2025.